Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 The attacker, Paige Thompson, was caught after bragging about the hack on social media and Slack.
 She was convicted in 2022.
 Capital One paid $80 million in regulatory penalties.

 Lesson: Cloud security misconfigurations create massive exposure.
 SSRF attacks against metadata endpoints remain common.
-Security monitoring should detect unusual data access patterns.
+Security monitoring should catch unusual data access patterns.

 28. Sina Weibo (538 Million Accounts)

 Sina Weibo (now just Weibo) is one of China’s largest social media platforms.
-An attacker sold the data for approximately $250, suggesting they didn’t fully understand its value.
+An attacker sold the data for about $250, which suggests they didn’t understand its value.

 Weibo initially claimed the data came from publicly available information through a phone number lookup feature.
 They later admitted that if users reused passwords, the exposed data could be used to compromise other accounts.

 Lesson: Features that map phone numbers to accounts create scraping opportunities.
-Phone numbers in China are tied to real identities, making their exposure particularly sensitive.
+Phone numbers in China are tied to real identities.
+That makes their exposure particularly sensitive.

 What Do These Data Breach Examples Have in Common?